 - Many statistics and reports are done on the basis of all events listed without regard to whether they were cancelled, rescheduled or moved on-line.

-INDUSTRY OVERVIEW: CHALLENGES AND TRENDS IN 2020
+INDUSTRY OVERVIEW: CHALLENGES AND TRENDS IN THE SECOND HALF OF 2020

 Another challenge associated with COVID-19 is travel restrictions and an uncertain return to normalcy.
 Many event organisers are unsure of when they should re-schedule events to and if these dates will be suitable in the near future.